Armadale Health Service

-Armadale Hospital is a general public hospital in Armadale, in Perth's south-eastern suburbs.
-The hospital, which includes an emergency department with 47 patient spaces, is located on the Armadale Health Service campus.
+Armadale Health Service is a public healthcare facility in Mount Nasura, in Perth's south-eastern suburbs.
+The campus includes Armadale Hospital, a general hospital with an emergency department with 47 patient spaces.
 The campus also includes Armadale's Community Health Service, Mental Health Service, and Aged Care and Rehabilitation Service.

+The hospital is the only one in Western Australia to reserve spots for dialysis patients.